HerpDerpinstine/bHapticsGORN/README.md

 ### LICENSING & CREDITS:

-GbHapticsIntegration is licensed under the Apache License, Version 2.0.
-See [LICENSE](https://github.com/HerpDerpinstine/GbHapticsIntegration/blob/master/LICENSE.md) for the full License.
+bHapticsGORN is licensed under the Apache License, Version 2.0.
+See [LICENSE](https://github.com/HerpDerpinstine/bHapticsGORN/blob/master/LICENSE.md) for the full License.